pcko1/bscscan-python/source/index.rst

 This package supports both synchronous and asynchronous calls.

-Both implementations need to be run inside a content manager, which is the most *pythonic* way to (de)allocate resources.
+Both implementations need to be run inside a content manager, which is the *de facto pythonic* way for resource allocation.

 Async client::